 Work requests that are not approved should be archived.
 A corresponding notification should be sent to the person that submitted it.

 These exceptions aside, most work requests are approved and subsequently used to create a Work Order.

 Step 3: Technicians receive the work order and get to work

 A WO can be assigned to an individual or a team (i.e., the morning shift).

 Businesses that have implemented a mobile work order management system have this process streamlined.
 When maintenance work orders are created, the assigned technician(s) automatically receive a push notification and an email.

 Depending on the priority of the work order, a technician might start working on it right away or tend to the WO when his schedule clears up.

 Limble’s mobile app makes it easy for maintenance technicians to have all the information they need at their fingertips at all times.
 It also streamlines work order tracking for managers, enabling them to know what’s happening with their maintenance operations in real time.

 After the required work has been performed, a technician will close the work order.
 If they are using Limble CMMS (other vendors follow a similar approach), they will do the following:

-Confirm which spare parts and material they used.
+- Confirm which spare parts and materials they used.